Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Immersive Engineering Blast Furnace quest noting Thermal Expansion instead of Mekanism as when you next get Steel
 - Improve quest description of the Integrated Dynamics Mechanical Squeezer and Mechanical Drying Basin by including information on their sides
 - Add missing lang keys for Underground Biomes Chiseled Metamorphic Sandstone
+- Hide a few unused items without lang keys from JEI

 ## Texture Transformations: